sophtoliver/Java/README.md

 Each branch contains the one to many files needed for each program.

-Information about the program is included in a description above each python file.
+Information about the program is included in a description above each Java file.